i18next/i18next-parser/README.md

 **Filter files and folders (cli)**

-`i18next /path/to/file/or/dir -filterFolder *.hbs,*.js -filterFolder !.git`
+`i18next /path/to/file/or/dir --filterFolder *.hbs,*.js --directoryFilter !.git`

 In recursive mode, it will parse `*.hbs` and `*.js` files and skip `.git` folder.
 This options is passed to readdirp.
 To learn more, read [their documentation](https://github.com/thlorenz/readdirp#filters).